Alexandru Mitrita scores twice, NYCFC beats Inter Miami 3-2

-FORT LAUDERDALE, Fla. — Alexandru Mitrita scored twice in the first half to lead New York City FC to a 3-2 victory over Inter Miami on Saturday night.
+FORT LAUDERDALE, Fla.
+(AP) -- Alexandru Mitrita scored twice in the first half to lead New York City FC to a 3-2 victory over Inter Miami on Saturday night.

 New York City (7-6-2) has won consecutive games since a loss to Toronto 1-0 on Sept.
 23 snapped a six-game unbeaten streak.
 Inter Miami (3-10-2) has lost three straight.